Having less appetite as a person ages can be normal. Food may not be as appealing, and the body needs fewer calories.

 5. Change of Food Preference

 An often overlooked reason for poor appetite can be a simple change in food likes and dislikes.
-This can happen when relatives are friends are helping with food shopping and preparation.
-They continue to buy what the person has always enjoyed, but the senior no longer cares for the taste.
+This can happen when relatives or friends are helping with food shopping and preparation.
+They continue to buy what the person has always enjoyed, but the senior no longer cares for those food items as much.

 Just changing up the cuisine could help!
 Add some new dishes and flavorings.
-Have a senior help create a master list of foods they now enjoy out of each food group. (they may even like stuff now that they used to hate.)
+Have a senior help create a master list of foods they now enjoy out of each food group.
+They may simply like things now that they never cared for before.

 There are plenty of alternatives to every food choice, and plenty of ways to pique a poor appetite before you resort to medication.